$\mathrm{G}_2$-instantons on the 7-sphere: Hopf fibration and standard instantons

-We write $P^+$ for the principal $\Sp(1)$-bundle associated to the right Hopf fibration.
-The \emph{standard self-dual instanton} is defined to be the connection on $P^+$ induced by the round metric on the total space.
+Let $P^+$ denote the principal $\Sp(1)$-bundle associated to the right Hopf fibration.
+We define the \emph{standard self-dual instanton} to be the connection on $P^+$ induced by the round metric on the total space.
 The corresponding connection form on $P^+$ is the $\mathfrak{su}(2)$-valued 1-form

 Pulling back to $\R^4$ by the map $x \mapsto (x,1),$ we obtain the well-known connection matrix

 whose curvature is the $\mathfrak{su}(2)$-valued self-dual 2-form